UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.0.building.UE4.Editor.md

 	- AutomationToolLauncher
 	- UnrealBuildTool
 	- UnrealHeaderTool
-	- HTML5LaunchHelper (ok to skip, am working on figuring out why this may be missing -- NOTE: on Mac and Linux, this is automatically built when HTML5 is packaged.)
+	- HTML5LaunchHelper (this needs to be **MANUALLY** added in to the visual studio solution - `UBT` is not adding this automatically during `GenerateProjectFiles.bat` for some reason...)
 	- ShaderCompileWorker
 	- UnrealLightmass
 	- UnrealPak